shenxiaocam/Deep-network-embedding-for-graph-representation-learning-in-signed-networks/README.md

 3) alfa1: weight of pairwise constraints for 1-st layer of SAE
    alfa2: weight of pairwise constraints for deep layers of SAE

-**Output**
+**Output**:

 Low-dimensional node vector representations learned by DNE-SBP are saved at: "rep"

 We test DNE-SBP for link sign prediction & signed network community detection.